 Margaret Atwood, Surfacing (1972)

 What it’s about: North Quebec, the early 1970s.
 The unnamed narrator, a woman in her late 20s, takes a road trip to her childhood home in Northern Quebec, with her lover Joe and her friends Anna and David, in an attempt to find the narrator’s reclusive father, who has gone missing.
 They take a boat to the remote island where the narrator grew up, and stay in the lakeside cabin that was once their family home.
 David and Joe are making an experimental film, called Random Samples, and they praise what they see as the unspoiled nature of Northern life.
 The journey triggers memories from the narrator’s childhood: a elder brother who drowned before she was born, her mother who died young from cancer, her younger brother who is a mineral prospector for a multinational company, her father, who appears to have vanished without trace, and the narrator’s recent divorce and abandoning of her young child.
 Over the course of a few days, they explore the island, noting the erosion of the environment from logging, dam-building and the tourist trade.
 The narrator reveals that she is unhappy with Joe, whom she does not love, though he asks her to marry him.
 Anna is also miserable with David, who is sexist, emotionally manipulative and serially unfaithful, and who forces Anna to pose nude while he films her for his movie.
 The narrator finds a map of the lake that her father marked with an X, and goes diving at the point he marked, triggering a sustained memory of an illegal abortion arranged for her by her married ex-lover.
 David tries to persuade her to have sex with him, and Anna admits that she and Joe have slept together.
 A police boat arrives on the island, reporting that they have recovered the body of the narrator’s father, who drowned with a camera around his neck.
 The night before the group’s departure, the narrator and Joe have sex outside.
 David suggests that he film the narrator and Joe having sex.
-The narrator destroys David’s film and hides in the forest as the boat comes to take them back to the mainland.
-When the others have gone, the narrator returns to the cabin and destroys and burns everything inside.
-She lives outside in the woods, existing on wild berries and mushrooms, imagining the child growing inside her, and seeing visions of her mother, her father, and and imagined group of men who come to find her.
+The narrator destroys David’s camera, then hides in the forest as the boat comes to take them back to the mainland.
+When the others have gone, the narrator returns to the cabin, destroying and burning everything inside.
+She lives outside in the woods, existing on wild berries and mushrooms, imagining Joe’s child growing inside her, and sees visions of her parents.
+She imagines that group of men come to the island to find her but that she escapes them.
 After some days, she returns to the cabin, puts on clothes and resolves to return to the city.
 Joe returns to the island and calls for her.
 The narrator hesitates, unsure of whether to trust him and return to her old life.

 Why it’s a classic: Surfacing was Margaret Atwood’s second novel, published after four volumes of poetry and her debut novel The Edible Woman, and the novel that established her as a major voice in Canadian literature.
 In some ways, Surfacing is a curious selection for a classic, as it’s been eclipsed by the massive success of her 1985 novel The Handmaid’s Tale, a terrifying dystopic vision of a futuristic America in the grip of a religious dictatorship, in which fertile women are enslaved and forced to bear children for the regime’s leaders.
 Never out of print since its first publication, The Handmaid’s Tale has found another wave of popularity via a recent TV adaptation, the #metoo movement, and President Trump apparently using it as a guidebook for rolling back women’s rights in America.
 At 79, Atwood has become the feminist prophet we’ve always known her to be, though thankfully more people seem to be paying attention to her.